boratashan/docker-compose-dev-env/README.md

 Volume : Only one directory in the filesytem is to be mounted as a volume where each components will have own subdirectories.
 Volume name is "devenv-volume"

 Monitoring...

+Building and composing images
+docker-compose up --d

+Stopping container : docker-compose stop

+These methods should be run under the same directory of composition file.